Photocopier and Fax Examination, and Toner Analysis

 Measuring trash mark positions and intervals requires a calibrated steel rule or a scanner at 600 dpi or higher with digital measurement.
 The position of a platen mark is recorded as (x, y) coordinates from a fixed reference corner of the copy.
 The period of a drum mark is recorded as the distance in millimetres between successive appearances.
 These measurements, taken from a questioned copy and compared against test copies made on a suspect machine, are the basis for machine-attribution in photocopier cases.

 Ghost imaging (a faint overlay of a previous copy's content visible in the background of a current copy) arises when residual toner from a high-density original is not completely removed by the cleaning blade before the drum is re-used.
 Ghost images are typically very faint and detectable only under reflected infrared illumination or through digital contrast enhancement of a high-resolution scan.
-They can reveal the content of documents previously copied on the machine, which is an intelligence windfall in investigations where the machine has been used both for the questioned document and for other sensitive materials.
+They can reveal the content of documents previously copied on the machine, which may be investigatively significant when the same device was used for both the questioned document and other materials of interest.

 In multi-function devices (MFDs, which combine photocopying, printing, scanning, and faxing), the hard drive of the device retains rasterised image data from recent jobs in many models.
+The forensic examination of this stored data follows the same chain-of-custody and imaging protocols covered under PDF metadata forensics and document image authentication.
 Forensic acquisition of the MFD's internal storage (using specialist tools such as the Paraben Device Seizure or vendor-specific law enforcement forensic access interfaces) can recover copies of recently processed documents directly.
 This digital forensic complement to physical copy-artefact examination has become standard practice in fraud investigations where a suspect MFD is seized; the UK ACPO guidelines on digital evidence and the US NIJ guidelines on electronic evidence both cover MFD hard drive acquisition.

 Copy generation analysis addresses the question: is a document an original, a first-generation photocopy of an original, or a later-generation copy?
 The question matters when a party presents a copy as evidence of a transaction, claiming it is "the original" or "a direct copy," while the opposing party suspects the document has been copied multiple times, or that page substitution occurred between generations.